 The International Office is your main point of contact for non-academic issues before your arrival and during your stay in Göttingen.
-Apart from taking care of administrative issues, the International Office also organises numerous excursions, cultural activities and events for international students.
+Please feel free to contact us via contact form, telephone or personal visit during the office hours if you need any assistance with yourapplication or enrollment at the University.